• Residencies

 Archival Body 2026

-MUR MUR I ZO (2026) is a kinetic and poetic exploration of the exhibition ‘El moviment perpetu del mur’ of the Tápies Museum.
-It is a collaborative investigation of movement and stasis between two female artists coming from different backgrounds (dance and the visual arts/poetry) and it has three entry points: the repetition of the motif of the wall in Tápies’s work and its implications, the relation between the body and memory (memory as deadly archive or as creative vitality), and the interaction between us two.
+The project selected through the public open call for Body of Archive 2026 was MUR MUR I ZO by Georgia Vardarou and Nathalie Karagiannis, a kinetic and poetic exploration of the exhibition “The Perpetual Movement of the Wall” at Museu Tàpies.
+It is a collaborative investigation into movement and stasis between two artists coming from different contexts (dance and visual arts/poetry), and it unfolds through three entry points: the repetition of the wall motif in Tàpies’s work and its implications, the relationship between body and memory (memory as a mortal archive or as creative vitality), and the interaction between the two of us.

 Georgia Vardarou